lumutek/freebee/README.md

 # freebee
-Helping us live through the hard times, and thrive in the good times.
+Helping us live through the hard times, and thrive through the good times.

 # freebee [test 2]
 This Android app is currently in development under MIT open-source licensing.